Ready to teach your little one numbers, but don’t even know where to start?

 I recommend starting these lessons around 18-24 months, or whenever they are able to repeat words after you.
-Here are some ideas that you can easily do in your own home:
+Here are some ideas that you can easily do in your own home.
+Have fun with it!

 Easy to make, and fun to look at.
 All you have to do is get some construction paper or cardstock, cut out some images (mine are carrots) and make your own counting cards.

-Sit your little one down and show him the “1″ card.
+Sit your little one downm and show him the “1” card.
 Say, “This is one.
 One carrot.
 How many carrots are there?”